 Professor Sir Peng Khaw passionately believes that scientific research will enable us to achieve new and better treatments to prevent ocular scarring, and to ultimately promote regeneration of tissues to prevent and treat blindness around the world.

 Previous responsibilities have included organising courses, teaching and giving lectures to/at:

-International courses - USA American Academy, World Glaucoma Congress, European Glaucoma Congress
+International courses - USA American Academy of Ophthalmology, World Glaucoma Congress, European Glaucoma Congress

 Masterclass Glaucoma: Royal College of Ophthalmologists

 British Council Course on Paediatric Ophthalmology and MSc in Preventive Ophthalmology

 National Courses: Chair UK Glaucoma Professionals Course

 Postgraduate centres in the UK: Including Birmingham, Bristol, Cambridge, Dundee, Glasgow, Leeds, Liverpool, Manchester, Newcastle, Nottingham, North West and South West Thames meetings, Oxford, Sheffield and Southampton.

 DO and FRCS, MRCOphth and FRCOphth candidates: At weekly postgraduate teaching sessions at Southampton and also the UCL Institute of Ophthalmology MRCOphth and other Masters courses.
 I have also taught on the Royal College of Ophthalmologists glaucoma course, and regularly teach at the weekly Glaucoma Unit teaching session for residents and fellows.